os-libera/Libera/README.md

 ## Introduction
 This documentation includes the step-by-step instructions to run and test *Libera* framework.

-*Libera* is SDN-based network hypervisor that creates multiple virtual networks for tenants.
+*Libera* is SDN-based network hypervisor that creates multiple virtual networks (VNs) for tenants.
 This software is developed based on OpenVirteX, which is originally developed by ONF (Open Networking Foundation).
 Now, OpenVirteX and *Libera* are both managed by Korea University.

 ## Libera workflow